Prague Metro: History

 Although the Prague Metro system is relatively new, the idea of underground transport in Prague dates back many years.
 The first proposal to build a sub-surface railway was made by Ladislav Rott in 1898.
 He encouraged the city council to take advantage of the fact that parts of the central city were already being dug up for sewer work.
 Rott wanted them to start digging tunnels for the railway at the same time.
 However, the plan was denied by the city authorities.
 Another proposal in 1926, by Bohumil Belada and Vladimír List, was the first to use the term "Metro", and though it was not accepted either, it served as an impulse for moving towards a real solution of the rapidly developing transport in Prague.

-In the 1930s and 1940s, intensive projection and planning works took place, taking into account two possible solutions: an underground tramway (regular rolling stock going underground in the city center, nowadays described as a "premetro") and a "true" metro having its own independent system of railways.
+In the 1930s and 1940s, intensive projection and planning works took place, taking into account two possible solutions: an underground tramway (regular rolling stock going underground in the city center, nowadays described as a "premetro", "Stadtbahn" or "subway-surface line") and a "true" metro having its own independent system of railways.
 After World War II, all work was stopped due to the poor economic situation of the country, although the three lines, A, B and C, had been almost fully designed.

 In the early 1960s the concept of the sub-surface tramway was finally accepted and on 9 August 1967 the building of the first station (Hlavní nádraží) started.
 However, in the same year, a substantial change in the concept came, as the government, under the influence of Soviet advisers, decided to build a true metro system instead of an underground tramway.
 Thus, during the first years, the construction continued while the whole project was conceptually transformed.
 During the construction of the metro, a Czech rolling stock manufacturer, ČKD Tatra Smíchov, was charged with designing the trains.
 Two prototype two-car units under the name R1 were constructed in 1970 and 1971 and were used for field testing.
-However, the then-Czechoslovakian government decided instead to order the trains for the underground from the Soviet Union (which would soon become Ečs, part of the Soviet "E" series, standing for "E Czechoslovak").
+However, the then-Czechoslovak government decided instead to order the trains for the underground from the Soviet Union (which would soon become Ečs, part of the Soviet "E" series, standing for "E Czechoslovak").
 The R1 rolling stock would later be scrapped in the 1980s, near the end of the Cold War.
 Regular service on the first section of Line C began on 9 May 1974 between Sokolovská (now Florenc) and Kačerov stations.

 Since then, many extensions have been built and the number of lines has risen to three.

 On 22 February 1990, 13 station names reflecting mostly communist ideology were changed to be politically neutral.
 For example, Leninova station, which contained a giant bust of Vladimir Lenin before the Velvet Revolution, was renamed Dejvická after a nearby street and surrounding neighbourhood.
 Other changes were: Dukelská – Nové Butovice, Švermova – Jinonice, Moskevská – Anděl, Sokolovská – Florenc, Fučíkova – Nádraží Holešovice, Gottwaldova – Vyšehrad, Mládežnická – Pankrác, Primátora Vacka – Roztyly, Budovatelů – Chodov, Družby – Opatov, Kosmonautů – Háje.